markusseidler/markusseidler.github.io/_posts/2018-06-23-Sine_function.md

 ## Learn it.
 Fast and Furious.

-I use my ThreeLayerNet saved in the script "ann.py" and modify only the execution script "main.py" for a first trial.
+I used my ThreeLayerNet saved in the script "ann.py" and modified only the execution script "main.py" for a first trial.